securitybunker/databunker.org/content/doc/faq/_index.md

 ## Does Databunker is a wrapper for an existing database?

-No. Databunker is not a wrapper for an existing database.
-It is a specialized service used to encrypt and store personal records in a privacy-compliant way.
-The service provides a REST API to store and update user records in JSON format and a customer-facing web UI to provide visibility into the customer’s personal data.
+No, Databunker is not a wrapper for an existing database.
+It is a purpose-built application service designed to encrypt and store personal records in a privacy-compliant manner.
+The service offers a REST API for storing and updating user records in JSON format, along with a customer-facing web UI that provides visibility into the customer’s personal data.